topst-development/Documentation/TOPST-D3/Software/Sample_Application/UART.md

 **Parameters**

-n  **thread**: The location where the ID of the newly created thread should be stored, or NULL if the thread ID is not required.
+-   **thread**: The location where the ID of the newly created thread should be stored, or NULL if the thread ID is not required.

-n  **attr**: The thread attribute object specifying the attributes for the thread that is being created.
+-   **attr**: The thread attribute object specifying the attributes for the thread that is being created.
 If **attr** is NULL, the thread is created with default attributes.

-n  **start_routine**: The main function for the thread; the thread begins executing user code at this address.
+-   **start_routine**: The main function for the thread; the thread begins executing user code at this address.

-n  **arg**: The argument passed to start.
+-   **arg**: The argument passed to start.

 **RETURN VALUE**